Ewald Grothe: Editorial activities

 Grothe has been co-publisher of the Yearbook of Liberalism Research since 2012 and the Yearbook of the Brothers Grimm Society since 2000.

-Grothe is co-editor of the Quellen zur Brüder Grimm-Forschung (since 2010) (together with Rotraut Fischer et al.) as well as of the publications of the Dimitris Tsatsos Institute for European Constitutional Studies (since 2015) (together with Arthur Benz et al.).
+Grothe is co-editor of the Quellen zur Brüder Grimm-Forschung (since 2010) (together with Rotraut Fischer et al.) and of the publications of the Dimitris Tsatsos Institute for European Constitutional Studies (since 2015) (together with Arthur Benz et al.).